rizshawn/NYC_Subway_WebVisualization/README.md

 - Javascript (D3)
 - Heroku

-Please use the following link to view the NYC Subway Tracker app!
+Please use the following link to view the NYC Subway Tracker app on Heroku!
 [NYC Subway Tracker](https://mta-subway-tracker.herokuapp.com/)